On two cohomological Hall algebras: Introduction

 The main technical ingredient in passing from the critical cohomology to the Borel-Moore homology is the dimension reduction \cite[Theorem~A1]{D}, which is a cohomological version of the dimension reduction \cite{BBS}.
 In Appendix~\ref{App}, we prove that the dimension reduction is compatible with certain pull-backs and push-forwards.
 This allows us to give a description of the critical CoHA in terms of Borel-Moore homology, and hence prove Theorem~\ref{ThmIntr:Crit}.
-Along the way, we also establish a shuffle description of the critical CoHA in this case.

-In special cases, quiver varieties are instanton moduli spaces, and their Euler characteristic can be viewed as instanton counting.
+\Omit{ In special cases, quiver varieties are instanton moduli spaces, and their Euler characteristic can be viewed as instanton counting.
 In other words, the Euler characteristic of certain modules of the preprojective CoHA yields invariants of instantons.
-On the other hand, in \cite{KS}, the generating series of the critical CoHA are defined as generalization of the Donaldson-Thomas invariants of 3-folds.
+On the other hand, in \cite{KS}, the generating series of the critical CoHA is defined as a generalization of the Donaldson-Thomas invariants of 3-folds.
 Therefore, we consider Theorem \ref{ThmIntr:Crit} as a step towards establishing a relation between instanton counting and Donaldson-Thomas invariants of 3-folds.
 A precise problem in this direction was raised by Soibelman in \cite[\S~1.4c)]{S14}, i.e., in the case of PT-moduli of resolved conifold, find the relation between operators from the critical CoHA and the Nakajima-type operators on $\coprod_n\Hilb^n(\Aff^2)$.
-This special case will be discussed in Example~\ref{Ex:ResolvConifold}.
+This special case will be discussed in Example~\ref{Ex:ResolvConifold}. }

-The results of the present paper were first published on the arXiv as a part of \cite{YZ15}, and was split from {\it loc. cit.} for expositional purposes.
-After the results were published, in the appendix to \cite{RS}, Ben Davison independently proved a result similar to Theorem~\ref{ThmIntr:Crit}(2), through an entirely different approach, although both rely on \cite{D}.
-The present paper features a 2-dimensional torus action and precise conditions on the action which make Theorem~\ref{ThmIntr:Crit} holds equivariantly.